 Collaborating in Community - Cultivating Equity - Inspiring Excellence

-As an LGBTQ2SIA+ student, you are able to…
+As an LGBTQ2SIA+ student, you have the right to…

 If you are experiencing discrimination, harassment, intimidation, or bullying, you have the ability to report it to a trusted adult at your school.
 Your school should take action to stop the harassment and provide you support.